 performance) because you are sitting very low in the boat.
 In a kayak

 you also have the advantage of your paddle.
 Just like a tightrope

 walker you have a pole held across your body that increases your

 balance.
 So in practice, kayaks aren’t any more tippy than canoes or

 Up a Creek offers floats for adults only (21 and over) and also all-ages floats.
 For the all-ages floats, children under 18 must be accompanied by an adult.
 Unless a float on our calendar is specifically designated “adults only”, you can assume that people of all ages are welcome to join.
 If you’re interested in scheduling a custom float, use the Contact Us page and be sure to identify your specific needs, including the age range of your group.

 Cancellations due to bad weather will be decided on the day of the float.
 In the event of a cancellation due to bad weather, the float will be rescheduled for the first available weekend.
+Refunds can be made through PayPal or keep a store credit for an upcoming float.
 If the weather is questionable on the day of your float, contact Up a Creek by phone to verify.